On the Expected Value of the Determinant of Random Sum of Rank-One Matrices: Main Result

 \section{Main Result}

 \begin{theorem}[Main Result \cite{kasraArxiv16}]

 where $\PP \triangleq \diag(p_1,p_2,\dots,p_m)$. \end{theorem} \begin{proof}[Proof of Theorem 1] The proof outline is as follows: \begin{enumerate} \item[Step 1.]
 First, the Cauchy-Binet formula is used to expand the determinant as a sum over $\binom{m}{n}$ terms. \item[Step 2.]
 The expected value of each of the $\binom{m}{n}$ terms can be easily computed. \item[Step 3.]
-Finally, the Cauchy-Binet formula is applied again to shrink the sum. \end{enumerate} Now we present the proof.
-We begin by applying the Cauchy-Binet formula:
+Finally, the Cauchy-Binet formula is applied again to shrink the sum. \end{enumerate} We begin by applying the Cauchy-Binet formula: